HobnobMancer/pyrewton/README.md

 ### tests

-Directory containing all `pytest` files for testing `pyrewton` during development, including subdirectories for test inputs and targets, with each module/submodule possessing its own specific test input and target subdirectory.
+Directory containing all `pytest` files for testing `pyrewton`, including subdirectories for test inputs and targets.
+Each module/submodule has its own specific test input and target subdirectory.

 ### pyrewton

 Directory containing all `pyrewton` program modules (including all submodules and Python scripts).

-### pyrewton module: parsers
+## Modules

-Directory containing all Python scripts for building command-line parsers.
+_Please find more detailed documentation at for operation and troubleshooting at [Read the Docs](https://phd-project-scripts.readthedocs.io/en/latest/)_

-### pyrewton module: loggers
+This is a brief overview of the functionalities of each module within `pyrewton`.
+For more detailed documentation on the operation of each module and indiviudal Python scripts please see the documentation at [Read the Docs](https://phd-project-scripts.readthedocs.io/en/latest/) or the module specific READMEs, found in their respecitve module repository.

-Directory containing Python scripts for building loggers.
+### utilities

-### pyrewton module: file_io
+Contains all Python scripts for building command-line parsers and loggers.

-Directory contains functions for handling directories and files in `pyrewton` Python scripts, including retrieving program inputs and creating output directories.
+### file_io

-### pyrewton module: genbank
+Contains functions for handling directories and files in `pyrewton`, including retrieving program inputs and creating output directories.

-Directory containing all submodules that are involved in handling GenBank files.
+### genbank

-**Genbank submodule: get_ncbi_genomes** - Takes a list of species and downloads all directly linked GenBank (.gbff) files in the NCBI Assembly database.
+Directory containing all submodules that are involved in retrieving handling GenBank files.
+This includes retrieval of GenBank files from GenBank, and retrieval of protein sequences from GenBank files.

-**Genbank submodule: get_genbank_annotations** - Retrieve all protein annotations from GenBank files.
+### cazymes

-### pyrewton module: annotations
+Contains all submodules associated with identifying CAZymes, including:

-Directory containing all submodules that are involved in retrieving genomic annotations.
+    - `uniprot` which retrieves proteins from UniProt which meet query criteria set out in a configuration JSON file

-**get_uniprot_proteins.py** - retrieves all protein entries in UniProt in the species passed to the script.
+    - `prediction` which predicates which query protein sequences are CAZymes and non-CAZymes, evaluate the accuracy of the tools and produce a report of this evaluation

-**search_uniprot_proteins.py** - search proteins retrieved from UniProt to identify those with link to the CAZy database, and those with potential cazyme functionality inferred from their EC number and/or GO (Gene Ontology) annotated function.
+## Repository renamed 2020-10-05
-**search_genbank_annotations.py** - search dataframe of cazymes retrieved from UniProt against dataframe of proteins retrieved from GenBank files to identify cazymes retrieved from the GenBank files.
-Then search GenBank proteins for those with inferred cazyme functionality and write these out to another dataframe.
+**Note:** This repository was renamed from 'PhD_Project_Scripts' to 'pyrewton'.